mathewsa12/MinimumViableDataspace/docs/developer/decision-records/2022-06-15-registration-service/README.md

 ![list-participants](list-participants.png)

-1. The EDC for _Controltower_ determines the Registration Service endpoint from the Dataspace DID Document.
+1. The EDC for _service_ determines the Registration Service endpoint from the Dataspace DID Document.
-2. The EDC for _Controltower_ issues a request to the Registration Service, to list participants.
+2. The EDC for _service_ issues a request to the Registration Service, to list participants.
 3. The Registration Service uses the [Distributed authorization sub-flow](../2022-06-16-distributed-authorization/README.md) to authenticate the request...
-4. ... and retrieves Verifiable Presentations from _Controltower's_ Identity Hub.
+4. ... and retrieves Verifiable Presentations from _service's_ Identity Hub.
 5. The Registration Service authorizes the request by applying the access policy on the obtained Verifiable Presentations.
 For example, the caller must be a valid
    Dataspace Participant.
 6. The Registration Service obtains the list of Dataspace Participant DID URIs from its storage...
-7. ... and returns it synchronously to the caller (_Controltower_ EDC).
+7. ... and returns it synchronously to the caller (_service_ EDC).
-8. The EDC for _Controltower_ iterates through the Participants' DID URIs, and retrieves the collection of their IDS endpoints from their DID Documents.
+8. The EDC for _service_ iterates through the Participants' DID URIs, and retrieves the collection of their IDS endpoints from their DID Documents.

 ## References